Deltares/Koswat/README.md

 ## Features

-- Dike profile generation based on data from the koswat `ini` file.
+- Dike profile generation based on data from the koswat `json` file.
 - Calculation of all possible reinforcement profiles.
 - Filtering of reinforcement profiles based on their surroundings.
 - Cost calculation for added and removed material per layer per reinforcement.